kchen0x/awesome-tools/README.md

 # awesome-tools [![Awesome][awesome-badge]][awesome-link]
-A curated list of awesome softwares, command-line and development tools.
+A curated list of awesome softwares for Mac, and command-line tools for all developers.

 ## Mac Softwares